Valentine’s Day Magic Paper Towel Experiment

 Fill the bottom of your dish with water and let your kids gently drop the paper towel into it.

-Anything that was traced using permanent marker will remain unchanged, but the washable marker from the bottom layer will bleed through and give a sudden burst of colour to whatever your drew!
+Anything that was traced using permanent marker will remain unchanged, but the washable marker from the bottom layer will bleed through and give a sudden burst of color to whatever your drew!

 Paper towel in water with bright-coloured heart.

 And that’s it—so simple, but so fun to do!
-And because we happen to have a huge collection of colourful Sharpies and markers, we decided to create a whole rainbow!
+And because we happen to have a huge collection of colorful Sharpies and markers, we decided to create a whole rainbow!

 Paper towel in water with two bright-coloured heart.